Cooking On The Ranch

 What’s the difference between posole and pozole?

 Pozole with a “z” is the proper spelling in Mexico.
-While posole with an “s” is a more common spelling north of the border in the Southwestern United States.
+While posole with an “s” is a more common spelling in New Mexico and the Southwestern United States.

 Can I make this This Recipe in the Slow-Cooker?